 SVGC Membership - Any one of the following:

 - $35 for ASSOCIATE membership (if you already have paid NCGA dues and have GHIN number through another club).

-- NEW TO NCGA - $70 if you did not have an NCGA number in 2020 or are totally new to the NCGA system.
+- NEW TO NCGA - $70 if you did not have an NCGA number in the past tow years or are totally new to the NCGA system.

 Eagle Vines Bronze Card (Purchased at the Eagle Vines Pro Shop) - Choose one of the following:

 - $50 for one calendar year.
 Eagle Vines Bronze Card which provides further discounts on green fees and merchandise.